phamelink/katacoda-scenarios/secure-server-tutorial/step4.md

 `sed --in-place 's/^#PermitRootLogin.*/PermitRootLogin no/g' /etc/ssh/sshd_config`{{execute T1}}
 `sed --in-place 's/^PasswordAuthentication.*/PermitRootLogin no/g' /etc/ssh/sshd_config`{{execute T1}}

+It is important to note here that on a katacoda machine, by default you are a root user.
+You can verify this by running `whoami`{{execute T1}}, which should tell you that you are the root use.

 ## Creating a non-root user

 Now, we need to create a user, without root privileges, which we will use for our login.
 To do this, run